 6. Closing and signature

-The closing and signature of your resignation letter are the finishing touches that wrap up your communication with professionalism and grace.
-Use a polite closure at the closing of your letter with phrases like ‘Sincerely,’ or ‘Best regards’.
 Look at the sample of resignation letters in Malaysia above that can give you some guidance.
 Avoid casual or overly familiar closings in a resignation letter, as it’s still a formal business document.
 Your signature also serves as confirmation that the letter is authentic and genuinely from you.
 If you are sending a hard copy, use a pen to sign above your typed name.
 In the case of an email resignation letter, you can use a scanned or digital signature if your employer requires it.
 Consider including your contact details for future correspondence.
 Provide your phone number and a professional email address where you can be reached.
 This ensures that your employer can contact you if they need further information or clarification during the notice period or afterward.

 Language and tone